I wasn't in the mood to read. Responsible budgeting dictated that I did not have enough funds to support another book purchase.

 But I also consider the reach of this book--it's a #1 New York Times Bestseller--and I think part of what contributes to that success is the buzz that surrounds the book (the part of us that nudges, 'bestseller? it must be good!') and the way in which people are invited to read it.
 Tell someone you read a book about refugees and immigration issues and you're not going to garner interest across a wide demographic spectrum.
 People who already have a specific interest in the topic might ask you for more, but the reach is very limited.

 It's not that people don't care about immigration issues and refugees, it's that their interest has to be accessed through a platform they understand.
 If you tell someone you read a book about two women who are bound together by a terrible choice, you're appealing to a curiosity that exists across boundaries and borders.
+People are connected by the same hopes, fears, and desires, regardless of what demographic they fit into.
+Appeal to those seemingly generic themes and you make powerful connections that sell a lot of books.

 And just like that, I've got another book in my suitcase.